nkietwee/Introduction-Python/W5-function/doc/function.md

 **Output:**
 ```
-The youngest child is Linus
+The youngest child is Placartoon
 ```

 ## 7. Keyword Arguments